-Tips that will improve your fiction writing and make your manuscript memorable
+Tips that will improve your fiction writing and make your book memorable

 As with personal document or academic writing, fiction writing can be challenging.
 Our editors have encountered five problems on a regular basis.
 By avoiding these habits, your fiction writing will be greatly improved.

 1. Generic verbs and nouns